cobwebos/docs/articles/billing/index.md

 ms.workload: na
 ms.date: 09/13/2016
 ms.author: erihur;genli
+translationtype: Human Translation
+ms.sourcegitcommit: 219dcbfdca145bedb570eb9ef747ee00cc0342eb
+ms.openlocfilehash: dc5bac7f94a9388c26441880934319064bde7f01

 ---
-# Understand your bill for Microsoft Azure
+# <a name="understand-your-bill-for-microsoft-azure"></a>Understand your bill for Microsoft Azure
 > [!NOTE]
 > If you need more help at any point in this article, please [contact support](https://portal.azure.com/?#blade/Microsoft_Azure_Support/HelpAndSupportBlade) to get your issue resolved quickly.
 >